 What is a clinical trial?

 A clinical trial is a research study in human volunteers intended to answer particular health questions.
-Clinical trials at South Florida Clinical Research are conducted to develop new medications or treatments that can improve health.
+Clinical trials at the Clinical Research of South Florida are conducted to develop new medications or treatments that can improve health.
 After a medication or treatment is found to be safe and effective, it may be approved by the FDA and then, it will be available for population.